marissadolorfino2024/Rosetta2024_hw1/README.md

 2. Download this [notebook](01_00_How_to_Get_Started.ipynb) `01.00-How-to-Get-Started.ipynb` from your GitHub repository and upload it to your Google Drive folder.
 3. Open the notebook in Google Colab and follow the instructions in it.
 4. Notice that you have already completed Step 1 and Step 2 outlined in the notebook by following the instructions above.
-5. For Step 3 in the notebook, when you run the cell you will be prompted to type a login/password pair.
-For this year's code school, the teaching team created a unique pair that you will use.
+5. For Step 3 in the notebook, when you run the cell you should not need a login/password pair.
+If you are prompted, contact Marissa.

->login: codeschool2023

->password: saltbridge

 Verify that you have successfully installed PyRosetta by running the following line in a new cell: